cwrc/CWRC-Writer-Dev-Docs/README.md

 Everything that semantic-release-cli does is described here:  https://github.com/semantic-release/cli#what-it-does

-Note the difference between semantic-release-cli and semantic-release.  semantic-release-cli is run once on the command line to configure travis, the npm user, etc..  semantic-release is run everytime a build is invoked on Travis.
+Note the difference between semantic-release-cli and semantic-release.  semantic-release-cli is run once on the command line to configure Travis, the npm user, etc..  semantic-release is run everytime a build is invoked on Travis.

 ##### Configure commitizen